tBaxter/another-rodeo/src/pages/writing/4-levels-comms.md

 So build your communication to leverage the strengths of distributed teams.
 Otherwise, you're just talking.
 Then forgetting.
 Then talking again.
 And eventually — scheduling another meeting to talk about what you forgot.

+_A postscript: A couple of people, notably [Rich Lafferty](https://bsky.app/profile/rich.lafferty.ca) and [Matt Menzenski](https://bsky.app/profile/menzen.ski) pointed out that Asynchronous isn't inherently superior, and that one can (and should) intentionally choose to optimize collaboration through coworking sessions and other synchronous activities._

+_They are, of course, correct.
+What's important is that you have the systems and processes in place to push asynchronous work forward, allowing you to focus and maximize synchronous time as you wish.
+It allows you to be more intentional about your communications and when you choose to have them._